History of Poland during the Jagiellonian dynasty: Poland and Lithuania in personal union under Jagiełło

 The first king of the new dynasty was Jogaila, the Grand Duke of Lithuania, who was known as Władysław II Jagiełło in Poland.
 He was elected king of Poland in 1386 after his marriage to Jadwiga of Anjou, the King of Poland in her own right, and his conversion to Catholicism.
-The Christianization of Lithuania into the Latin Church followed.
+The Christianisation of Lithuania into the Latin Church followed.
 Jogaila's rivalry in Lithuania with his cousin Vytautas the Great, who was opposed to Lithuania's domination by Poland, was settled in 1392 in the Ostrów Agreement and in 1401 in the Union of Vilnius and Radom: Vytautas became the Grand Duke of Lithuania for life under Jogaila's nominal supremacy.
 The agreement made possible a close cooperation between the two nations necessary to succeed in struggles with the Teutonic Order.
 The Union of Horodło of 1413 defined the relationship further and granted privileges to the Roman Catholic (as opposed to Eastern Orthodox) segment of the Lithuanian nobility.